Alexander Shishkov: Military service again

 On the eve of the French invasion of Russia, the Russian emperor, who did not like Shishkov because of his harsh speeches and activities in the past, was forced to return him to military service.
 After the beginning of the French invasion of Russia, Alexander I of Russia gave Alexander Shishkov the opportunity to compile and read to the Russian army a manifesto to the Russian people for a militia against the invaders from the Grande Armée.

 In April 1812 Shishkov was appointed Secretary of State in place of the father of Russian liberalism − Mikhail Speransky.
 On the eve of Europe's liberation from Napoleon, this was not only a personal but also a moral and ideological victory for Shishkov over his most prominent political opponent.
 In Vilnius, on the heels of the retreating Grand Army, he was awarded the Order of Alexander Nevsky.

 At the end of the summer of 1814 he was discharged from service for health reasons.
 Shishkov, as a conduit of popular feelings and opinion, is no longer needed by the Russian emperor at the Congress of Vienna.
 Inspirer of the Congress of Vienna and the formed Holy Union, not without reason Alexander Shishkov can be considered patriarch of the congressional system and of modern conservatism.
 His conservative political views benefit royalist France from being invited to participate in the Vienna Forum and not being deprived of territories, i.e. to fend off in its infancy all possibilities for future claims and revenge.

 Until 1824, Shishkov was a member of the State Council (Russian Empire), where he subjected all Speransky's initiatives to unprecedented criticism.

 Minister of Public Education

-In 1834-1828 Shishkov was Minister of Public Education.
+From 1824 to 1828 Shishkov was Minister of Public Education.
 He entered into a total confrontation with the Bible Society in Russia.

 At that time he was a member of the Supreme Criminal Court for the activities of the Decembrists.

 From 1828 until her accession to the Russian Academy of Sciences, he was president of the Russian Academy of Literature.

 Shishkov was notorious for his proto-Slavophile sentiments.
 Shishkov published The Trilingual Naval Dictionary, Russia's first dictionary of Russian and foreign (English and French) naval terms.
 He was an influence on Prince Shirinsky-Shikhmatov and on the young Sergei Aksakov.

+Personal life

+Alexander Shishkov had two marriages, both of which were happy.
+The first wife was Daria Alekseevna Shelting (1756 — 04.09.1825), a Dutchwoman and Lutheran, from a family of hereditary seafarers, daughter of Rear Admiral Alexei Shelting.
+After Daria's death of cancer, he married in 1826 for the second time a Polish Catholic woman Yulia Narbut, a secular woman who was divorced.
+Both marriages have been childless.

+Alexander Shishkov died on April 21, 1841, at the age of 87.
+He is buried in Saint Petersburg at Lazarevskoe Cemetery.